taolson/Admiran/doc/Compiler.md

 user-definable mechanism later on.

 ## `ast.m`
-`ast.m` (which should probably be named "traversal") defines functions for traversing an `ast`, including accumulations of information and rewrites of the `ast`.
+The `ast` module (which should probably be named "traversal") defines functions for traversing an `ast`, including accumulations of information and rewrites of the `ast`.

 ### Accumulation traversals
 An `ast` traversal can be used to collect information from an `ast`.
 Accumulation traversals for bottom-up, top-down, and